apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The configs field is provided by the provider, and
+<p>The configs field provided by provider, and
-finally, these configTemplateRefs will be rendered into the user&rsquo;s own configuration file according to the user&rsquo;s cluster.
+finally this configTemplateRefs will be rendered into the user&rsquo;s own configuration file according to the user&rsquo;s cluster.
-This field is immutable.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>